Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Experiments

 \section{Experiments}

 We experimentally characterize the simulation and physical-world performance of adversarial rolling shutter attacks.
 For all experiments, we use a ResNet-101 classifier trained on ImageNet~\cite{deng2009imagenet}.
-Through our experiment we show: (1) We can induce misclassification by modulating lights that is robust to camera orientation.
+The experiments show that: (1) We can induce consistent and targeted misclassification by modulating lights that is robust to camera orientation.
 (2) Our simulation framework closely follows physical experiments, therefore the signals we generate in our simulation also translate to robust attack in physical settings; (3) The effectiveness of the attack signal depends on the camera exposure value and ambient light --- longer exposure or bright ambient light can reduce attack efficacy.

 For evaluating each attack, we take a random sample of images with different signal phase shift values ($\delta$) and viewpoint transformations ($\viewtransform$).
 We define attack accuracy as the fraction of these images classified as the target.
 We also record the average classifier's confidence for all the images when it is classified as the target.